Lovelli has been living alongside animals since her teen years. She's had hamsters, bunnies, turtles, doves, fish, and, of course, cats.

 Most of the available cat litters are naturally based, with the most common favorite being clay-based.
 Except for silicon-based litters, which can be toxic if ingested or inhaled over a long period, our common options are relatively pretty suitable for indoor house cats.

 Jean Broders of World’s Best Cat Litter told Animal Wellness Magazine that corn is ideal for cats and people who have “respiratory issues.”
 The material is 99 percent dust-free with no silica dust to breathe in, and the litter is totally digestible—so if the kittens lick their paws, the corn won’t harm them.
+For my two kittens at home, I use the YCSJPET Tofu Cat Litter.
 These corn litters last for a long time.
 The chunks will form visible urine clumps and the feces can be easily sorted out.